 Also known as the lecture capture system, Echo360 contains recordings of your lectures and is accessible through LMS.
 You can stream audio or video recordings with a live internet connection or you can download them to watch later.
 Recordings are usually available within 24 hours of being recorded.

-When a student defers their course for a year to travel and explore the world.
+When a student defers their course for a year to travel, work, or take a pause before or during their studies.

 A loan to help pay for your studies that is available from the government if you meet their eligibility requirements.